DebritB/NewsRAG/README.md

 # NewsRAG – AI-Powered News Aggregator and Chatbot

+NewsRAG aggregates news from multiple sources and organizes them into a categorized feed.
+It provides semantic search, automated AI summarization, and a conversational chatbot powered by a retrieval-augmented generation (RAG) approach.
+To keep the feed fresh and storage small, NewsRAG keeps articles for the last 24 hours only.
+It serves as a unified news reader + AI summarizer + chatbot for a curated feed of news.
+# NewsRAG – AI-Powered News Aggregator and Chatbot

 NewsRAG aggregates news from multiple sources, organizes and categorizes them, and enables semantic search or conversational queries using a retrieval-augmented generation (RAG) approach.
 It serves as a unified news reader + AI summarizer + chatbot for a curated feed of news.
+NewsRAG will keep news of the last 24 hours.

 ---